THE BASICS

 I would highly advise against coming in with too few choices- at least six tops is a great start.
 Conversely, please do not pack your entire closet- bringing say, twenty or thirty or more choices to a shoot is overwhelming and we'll waste a lot of time managing clothes.

-The best way to make sure you're making the right amount of clothing choices is to plan ahead- definitely take advantage of the opportunity to speak with me before our shoot so we can strategize about hitting the sweet spot between 'too many choices' and 'not enough.'.
+The best way to make sure you're making the right amount of clothing choices is to plan ahead- definitely take advantage of the opportunity to speak with me before our shoot so we can strategize about hitting the sweet spot between 'too many choices' and 'not enough.' -

 First, head to the contact page and book a phone call with us.
 It's free and we'd love to hear your story and help you get started on the right path to success in our shoot.